Y-12 STEM Classroom Grants

 Review process

-Y-12 engineers will serve as judges and will support efforts to determine the grant winners.
-They will be screened for any relationships or potential conflicts of interest before the judging process begins.
-The judges will evaluate the project applications and make recommendations for grant allocations to the CNS senior director of Communications and the Y-12 site manager for final review and approval.
+Y-12 engineers will serve as judges and will support efforts to determine the grant winner.
+The submissions will be screened for any relationships or potential conflicts of interest before the judging process begins.
+The judges will evaluate the project applications and make recommendation allocations to the CNS senior director of Communications and the Y-12 site manager for final review and approval.

-The judges will evaluate the project applications and make recommendations for grant allocations to the CNS senior director of Communications and the Y-12 site manager for final review and approval.
+The judges will evaluate the project applications and make recommendations to the CNS senior director of Communications and the Y-12 site manager for final review and approval.

 Funding guidelines

-Funds will be made payable to the individual school and will be dispersed to the teacher or administrator with adherence to school protocols.
+Funds will be made payable to the individual school and will be disbursed to the teacher or administrator in adherence to school protocols.

 Spending guidelines

-All funds should be spent by July 31, 2023, according to the manner outlined here.
+All funds should be spent in the 2024-2025 academic year, in the manner outlined here.